 5. Return of Confidential Information

-If you are sharing confidential information for a certain period, you will likely want all records of the information returned or destroyed when the term of the agreement finishes.
-You will also want this certified in writing.
+If you are sharing confidential information for a certain period, you likely want all records of the information returned or destroyed when the agreement ends.
+You may also require the deletion or return to be certified in writing.

 For example, you may enter into discussions with a potential technical co-founder regarding a new app idea.
 You can agree in writing that the other party must destroy your designs and plans for the app following your negotiations.
 This will be very important if your venture does not proceed.

 If the other party breaches your NDA, you may suffer losses due to the disclosure of your confidential information.
 Your agreement should outline what remedies will be applicable in this event.
-Monetary compensation may not be sufficient in the circumstances, so you may request that a court order the other party to stop the continued release of confidential information.
-This clause must protect you to the maximum extent possible so that you are appropriately compensated in the event of an information breach.
+Monetary compensation may be insufficient in the circumstances, so you may request that a court order the other party to stop the continued release of confidential information (called an injunction).

 Other NDA Considerations